ARMmbed/icetea/doc/tc_api.md

 }
 ```

+**NOTE**: If the object that is read from a test case configuration file contains duplicate keys, Icetea will fail and exit.

 ## Environment configuration
 The test case can work with some external dependencies,
 applications and modules that are defined in the test case configuration.